spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 - User Name.
 Specify the user name you wish to SSH the VM's with.
 - Windows Password.
 The password you use for your Windows login.

+> **Note**: When a Specialized Shared [Image](elastigroup/getting-started/create-an-elastigroup-for-azure?id=image) is specified, you do not need to specify login information.

 ### Additional Configuration (optional)

 - Managed Identity.
 Select the Managed Identity for your VMSS instances.
 - Tags.
 Add tag keys and values you want associated with the Elastigroup VMs.
 - Custom Data.
 Custom data is useful for launching VMs with all required configurations and software installations.
 Elastigroup can load custom user data (i.e., custom scripts) during the provisioning of VMs.
+When a Specialized Shared Image is specified, Custom Data is not available.
 - Shutdown Script.
 You can configure a shutdown script, but this requires an agent to be installed on the instance.
 [Learn more](elastigroup/features/azure/shutdown-script-in-elastigroup-for-azure).

 <img src="/elastigroup/_media/gettingstarted-eg-azure-05.png" />